Mohammad8921/ToxicCommentDetection-FineTuningBert/README.md

    - BERT+CNN-1D
    - BERT+2CNN-1D

-The best model is BERT+2CNN-1D with an accuracy and f1-score of 0.94 and 0.93 respectively.
+The best model is BERT+2CNN-1D with Accuracy and F1-score of 0.94 and 0.93 respectively.
 All models will be explained further.

 ## Related Work

 In the work of [1], CNN was used to detect toxic comments.
 Their word embedding was word2vec (skip-gram).
 Another model was proposed in the work of [2] which is based on LSTM and word representation SpaCy.
-The accuracy of the model is 0.95, but they did not publish the dataset they used.
+Accuracy of the model is 0.95, but they did not publish the dataset they used.
 Besides, we cannot be sure about the generalization of the model, because the size of their dataset was not large and they did not use transfer learning from pre-trained models.
 In [3], LSTM and CNN were used to detect toxic phrases.
 Their word representation was the output of the last hidden layer of BERT (without fine-tuning).
-The accuracy of both models was around 0.91 and their dataset was collected from Twitter corpus.
+Accuracy of both models was around 0.91 and their dataset was collected from Twitter corpus.
 Another model was proposed in [4] which adds an LSTM layer to BERT called BERT+LSTM.
 Furthermore, in the aforementioned paper, a model called  BERT+CNN was introduced that uses all layers of BERT and creates a 3D tensor which is the input of a CNN.
 The performance of BERT+CNN was better than BERT+LSTM.
 However, it has high memory complexity.
-I propose two alternatives to BERT+LSTM and two alternatives to BERT+CNN to reduce memory complexity and keep its accuracy the same.
+I propose two alternatives to BERT+LSTM and two alternatives to BERT+CNN to reduce memory complexity and keep its Accuracy the same.
 BERT+LSTM | BERT+CNN
 :-------------------------:|:-------------------------:
 <img src="./Pictures/bert-lstm.png" width=350 height=400/> | <img src="./Pictures/bert-cnn.png" width=400 height=400/>